UMH 60x15x69 [M8] / N38

 - They protect against demagnetization caused by external magnetic field very well,

-- Wide application in modern technologies – are utilized in computer drives, electric motors, medical devices and very modern machines.
+- Key role in advanced technologically fields – are used in computer drives, electric motors, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: